Girlfriends (Flight of the Conchords): Plot synopsis

 On another double date, Lisa aggressively comes onto Bret once again while Jemaine tries awkwardly to make headway with a clearly uninterested Felicia.
 When Bret tries to leave, Lisa goes with him and invites herself up to the apartment.
 Lisa demands sex, but Bret refuses.
 Another music video begins, and Bret sings "A Kiss Is Not A Contract".

 The next morning Jemaine queries Bret as to how he managed to get Lisa wanting sex from him.
 Bret tells him that all he did was say he didn't want it.
 Meanwhile Murray has received the new CDs from A.J. and sets up a street stall to sell them.
 The only person who buys one however is an excited Mel.

 Bret and Jemaine visit Dave for some advice.
 Bret wants to know how to deal with Lisa.
 Dave tells him it is his duty to give in to her demands.

 On their next date, Lisa tells Bret that she is a Delta Force sniper and that she is being deployed to Iraq the next day.
 She successfully convinces him that the least he can do is sleep with her on her last night before going to war.
 The sex that results leaves Bret feeling violated.
 Elsewhere Jemaine tries out Bret's technique on Felicia, telling her that he doesn't want to have sex.
 However it backfires when she agrees that she doesn't want to sleep with him either.

 Murray reports to the band on his disappointing sales.
 When they examine the boxes of CDs, they discover that A.J. has cheated them: all but one are filled with sawdust.
 Later Bret and Jemaine see Lisa back working at the bakery.
 When Bret questions her, she dumps him.
 There is some good news however.
 Murray has found a way to recoup some of the money they lost on the CD deal.
 He sells them to Dave, who plans to delete the music tracks and resell them as blank CDs.

 Songs

 The following songs are featured in this episode:

 "Foux Du Fafa"

 "Foux Du Fafa" (a.k.a.
-Foux Da Fa Fa), is sung in French but consists almost entirely of beginner French phrases such as "Où est la piscine?"
-(Where is the swimming pool?), many of which contain grammatical errors.
-The title itself, "Foux Du Fafa", is just a nonsense phrase and has no meaning in French.
+Foux Da Fa Fa), is sung in French but consists almost entirely of beginner French phrases such as "Où est la bibliotheque?"
+(Where is the library?) that the Conchords try to make sound seductive, many of which contain grammatical errors.
+Their efforts are stopped short when Jemaine cannot understand the phrase "Où est la piscine?"
+(Where is the swimming pool?).
+The title itself, "Foux Du Fafa", is a nonsense phrase and has no meaning in French.
 The visuals that accompany this song are in the style of a 1960s Scopitone music video.